 TIP: A way to tell if your colony is thriving during winter is to “heft” (lift) your brood box.
 Simply put, if you can feel your brood box becoming lighter, feeding may be required.

-Don Muir has been keeping bees for 10 years and cares for seven hives.
+Don Muir has been keeping bees for over 10 years and cares for seven hives.
 He’s long been fascinated by bees, and is especially intrigued by the way they live and work collectively.
-Don is also president of The Beekeepers’ Club, based in Melbourne’s eastern suburbs.
+Don is also a member of The Beekeepers’ Club, based in Melbourne’s eastern suburbs.